djsnipa1/goofy-eng/docs/install.md

 If not used, do not need to be performed.

-1. Create an entry point [here] (https://www.last.fm/api/account/create).
+1. Create an entry point [here](https://www.last.fm/api/account/create).
 Fill in the title and description arbitrarily.
 Skip the rest, leave blank.
 2. Assign the received `API key` to the parameter` LASTFM_API_KEY`.
 3. Start execution of the `setProperties` function in the editor.